At least nine dead in Texas bus collision involving student athletes

 Two passengers from the bus are in critical condition.

-A driver and passenger in the pick-up were also both killed.
+A driver and passenger in the pickup were also both killed.

 The vehicles collided on Tuesday night in Andrews County in west Texas, just after 20:00 local time (01:00 GMT).